Skip to content

 Canopy Areas

-Canopy areas (synonyms: canopy, branches; example toponyms: The High Canopy) are a location that encompasses the upper layer of a forest or rainforest.
-In real life ecology, this is where the vast majority of the biodiversity occurs and acts as a unique ecosystem separated from the forest floor.
-There may be canopy walkways that connect different areas of the canopy.
-In worldbuilding, canopy areas are often found in forests of giant trees, where a network of interconnected or closely arranged branches may act like a bridge or catwalk system between trees.
-There may be treetop towns in the high canopy.
-The high canopy is home to elves, anthropomorphic animals, arboreal alien species, and forest bandits.
+Canopy areas are a location that encompasses the upper layer of a forest or jungle.
+In real world ecology, this is where the vast majority of the biodiversity occurs and acts as a unique ecosystem separated from the forest floor.
+Fictional canopy areas often feature a network of interconnected tree limbs, creating an explorable area far above the forest floor.
+Platforms, catwalks, bridge systems and treetop towns may make this region even more navigable if the space is inhabited.
+The high canopy is home to elves, anthropomorphic animals, arboreal alien species, and forest bandits waiting for a roadside ambush.

 Characters leaping from limb to limb between the forest trees is a common narrative trope.